HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 ```

 ### UAMT
-The configuration for UAMT is in `config/unet2d_uamt.cfg`.
-The corresponding settings are:
+The configuration file for UAMT is `config/unet2d_uamt.cfg`.
+The corresponding setting is:

 ```bash
 ssl_method     = UAMT